The Best of Elvis Costello and the Attractions

-The Best of Elvis Costello and the Attractions is a 1985 compilation album by English musician Elvis Costello and his backing band the Attractions, the first of what would be many career-spanning compilation albums of previously released material for Costello.
+The Best of Elvis Costello and the Attractions is a compilation album by English musician Elvis Costello and his backing band the Attractions, released in 1985.
+It was the first of what would be many career-spanning compilation albums of previously released material for Costello.

 A UK variation of the album was called The Best of Elvis Costello – The Man and had a markedly different track listing.

 Track listing

 All songs written by Elvis Costello except as indicated.